 Make sure the trail is open before you plan to hike it.
 Check on the trail status here.

 Note: This is an at-your-own-risk activity.
-Use good judgement and be aware of entering water which may have swift undercurrents even though it looks calm on the surface.
+Use good judgment and be aware of entering the water that may have swift undercurrents even though it looks calm on the surface.